 This course represents an opportunity for students, under supervision of faculty, to obtain work experience in the areas covered by the department academic programs.
 This can be implemented through internships, and/or research projects, 40 hours of work per credit is required.
 Accordingly, the student must work 120 hours for this 3 credit hours course.
+Prerequisite: Consent of department.

-CE 436 Automatic Control Systems
+CSE 436 Automatic Control Systems Three credit hours